akstamimech/DARE/README.md

 # DARE
-Practicing the Discrete Algebraic Riccati Equation (DARE).
+Practicing Model Predictive Control and derivation with the Discrete Algebraic Riccati Equation(DARE).